IBM/mi-reinforcement-learning/README.md

     git clone git@github.com:IBM/mi-reinforcement-learning.git
     cd mi-reinforcement-learning
+    ./srcipt/install_mic_deps.sh ../mic

+Then one can install the module by calling the following.

     ./scripts/build_mic_module.sh ../mic

 Please note that it will create a directory 'deps' and download all sources into that directory.